Asciminib: CABL001X2101 Clinical Study

 The efficacy of asciminib in the treatment of participants with Ph+ CML-CP with the T315I mutation was evaluated in a multi-center open-label study CABL001X2101 (NCT02081378).
 Testing for T315I mutation utilized a qualitative p210 BCR-ABL mutation test using Sanger Sequencing.

-The US Food and Drug Administration (FDA) approved asciminib based on evidence from a clinical trial of 48 participants with chronic myeloid leukemia with a certain type of mutation (T315I mutation).
+The US Food and Drug Administration (FDA) approved asciminib (commercial name Scremblix) based on evidence from a clinical trial of 48 participants with chronic myeloid leukemia with a certain type of mutation (T315I mutation).
 The trial was conducted at 18 sites in ten countries (Australia, France, Germany, Italy, Japan, Netherlands, the Republic of Korea, Singapore, Spain, and the United States).
 Participants received asciminib twice daily until disease worsened or unacceptable toxicity occurred.
 The benefit of asciminib was evaluated in Philadelphia chromosome-positive chronic myeloid leukemia participants with the T315 mutation by measuring the reduction of abnormal cells in participants' blood to a very low level after 96 weeks of treatment.